mumoshu/crossover/README.md

     	the namespace to process.
   -onetime
     	run one time and exit.
+  -output-dir string
+    	Directory to putput xDS configs so that Envoy can read -smi
+    	Enable SMI integration
   -sync-interval duration
     	the time duration between template processing. (default 1m0s) -token-file string
-    	path to serviceaccount token file (default "/var/run/secrets/kubernetes.io/serviceaccount/token") -watch
+    	path to serviceaccount token file (default "/var/run/secrets/kubernetes.io/serviceaccount/token") -trafficsplit value
+    	the trafficsplit to be watched and merged into the configmap -watch
     	use watch api to detect changes near realtime
 ```

 ## Getting Started

-Try weighted load-balancing using `envoy-xds-configmap-loader`!
+Try weighted load-balancing using `crossover`!

 Deploy Envoy along with the loader using the `stable/envoy` chart: